ropensci/drake/README.md

 ## Concrete evidence of re-creatability

 Suppose you are reviewing someone else's data analysis project for reproducibility.
-You scrutinize it carefully, noting that the datasets are available and the documentation is thorough.
+You scrutinize it carefully, checking that the datasets are available and the documentation is thorough.
 But could you re-create the results yourself without the help of the original author?
-With `drake`, it is quick and easy to check.
+With `drake`, it is quick and easy to find out.

 ```r
 make(my_plan)